avnis838/chatapp.github.io/README.md

 If someone sends the message, broadcast it to other people.

+There is option to add emojis in message area other than from using "Window + .".

 # Process to run the app
 1.Run nodemon nodeserver/index.js

 2.Install the extension 'live server' for Vs Code.
-Extension Id - ritwickdey.liveserver

 3.After the extension gets installed navigate to index.html and open it to edit.